fenago/tableau-intermediate/lab-guides/md/Lab_6.md

 #### Getting ready

-In this recipe, we will create a dashboard from scratch, so we can go through every step of connecting to the data sources.
+In this lab, we will create a dashboard from scratch, so we can go through every step of connecting to the data sources.
 We will use both the `Internet_usage.csv` and `Internet_satisfaction.csv` datasets, so before we begin, you